SPORTS MEDICINE PHYSICIAN SCOPE OF PRACTICE

 Sports medicine physicians will have the training and may be able to perform the following procedures, including, but not limited to:

-• Injection/aspiration of small, medium and large joints (to include analysis of joint aspirate) as well as tendon sheaths, bursa, etc.
+• Injection/aspiration of small, medium and large joints (to include analysis of joint aspirate) as well as tendon sheaths, bursae, etc.

 • Trigger point injections